Skip to main content

 This section guides you through testing the RPCs you added in the earlier section.

-• Alternatively, you can use Multiplayer Play Mode package, which lets you run multiple instances of the Unity Editor to test multiplayer functionality.
+• Using the Multiplayer Play Mode package, which lets you run multiple instances of the Unity Editor to test multiplayer functionality.
 Refer to Multiplayer Play Mode to learn more.

 After the client and server spawn, a log displays in the Console of the client and server sending RPC messages to each other.